Swept Away (2002 film)

-Plot summary
+Plot

-Amber Leighton is a wealthy, spoiled socialite wife of a millionaire who joins two other couples on a private cruise from Italy to Greece.
+Amber Leighton, a wealthy, spoiled socialite wife of a millionaire Tony Leighton, joins two other couples on a private cruise from Italy to Greece.
 Amber develops an instant and intense dislike for Giuseppe, a deckhand, and insults him mercilessly throughout the trip.
 During the trip, she insists on being taken out on a dinghy for a lark, overruling Giuseppe's warnings about an oncoming storm.

 During their dinghy trip, Amber berates Giuseppe incessantly, which only intensifies once they run out of gas.
 Through a series of mishaps, Amber damages the dinghy and they end up washing ashore on a deserted island.

 On the island, Giuseppe gains the upper hand in their interactions due to his survival skills.
 As the roles reverse, Giuseppe becomes more dominant in his treatment of Amber, while she concurrently becomes more submissive and cowering.
 Their relationship evolves into intimacy.

+Amber realises that she has become very happy on the island with Giuseppe and when she notices a boat anchored in the bay, she hides to avoid their being rescued.

 Eventually, the two are rescued and return to their normal lives.
 Giuseppe attempts to reach out to Amber, to rekindle their relationship, but his messages receive no reply.
 Giuseppe believes that Amber has rejected him, and is despondent.
-However, it is revealed at the end that his letters have been intercepted by Amber's wealthy husband, who ensures that Amber never sees them or Giuseppe again.
+However, it is revealed at the end that his letters have been intercepted by Amber's millionaire husband Tony, who ensures that Amber never sees them or Giuseppe again.